intersystems-community/irisdemo-demo-htap/ICM/README.md

 On step 1, you use the provided scripts to:
 * Provision the infrastructure on AWS which will also create a VPC for us there.
 * Deploy InterSystems IRIS on AWS on this VPC
-* Deploy The Speed Test for IRIS on AWS on this VPC
+* Deploy The Speed Test for InterSystems IRIS on AWS on this VPC
-* Deploy The Speed Test for the other database you are comparing IRIS with on AWS on this same VPC
+* Deploy The Speed Test for the other database you are comparing InterSystems IRIS with on AWS on this same VPC

-Then, on step 2, you need to manually deploy the other database you are comparing IRIS with on that same VPC ICM created for us.
+Then, on step 2, you need to manually deploy the other database you are comparing InterSystems IRIS with on that same VPC ICM created for us.
 Don't worry!
 We will guide you all the way!

 # Pre-Requisites

-To run the HTAP Speed Test with IRIS on AWS, you will need:
+To run the HTAP Speed Test with InterSystems IRIS on AWS, you will need:
 * Basic understanding of AWS EC2
 * An AWS account
 * Git installed on your machine so you can clone this repository on your local PC
 * Docker installed on your machine so you can run ICM
-* An **IRIS 2020 License for Ubuntu**.
+* An **InterSystems IRIS 2020 License for Ubuntu**.
 Careful: This must not be a docker based license.
-We are using ICM to deploy a containerless installation of IRIS on AWS.
+We are using ICM to deploy a containerless installation of InterSystems IRIS on AWS.
-* IRIS 2020 install kit for Ubuntu
+* InterSystems IRIS 2020 install kit for Ubuntu
 * ICM 2020 docker image

-If you are a supported InterSystems customer, you can download **IRIS for Linux Ubuntu** and an IRIS license from the [Evaluation Service](https://evaluation.intersystems.com).
+If you are a supported InterSystems customer, you can download **InterSystems IRIS for Linux Ubuntu** and an InterSystems IRIS license from the [Evaluation Service](https://evaluation.intersystems.com).

-You will also need to go to the [Worldwide Response Center (WRC)](https://wrc.intersystems.com) and download ICM for IRIS 2020.
+You will also need to go to the [Worldwide Response Center (WRC)](https://wrc.intersystems.com) and download ICM for InterSystems IRIS 2020.
 If you need help, just send an e-mail to support@intersystems.com and we will be glad to help!

-If you are not an InterSystems customer, you will still be able to run the HTAP Speed Test on your PC comparing IRIS with some databases such as MySQL and SQL Server.
+If you are not an InterSystems customer, you will still be able to run the HTAP Speed Test on your PC comparing InterSystems IRIS with some databases such as MySQL and SQL Server.
 Just follow instructions [here](https://github.com/intersystems-community/irisdemo-demo-htap/blob/master/README.md).

 # Preparing the Environment